 The Problem with Addictive Behavior

 While the chemical makeup of opioids and pain pills might lead to addiction, some people have a higher risk of substance abuse.
 Those who struggle with any sort of addictive behavior should stay away from prescription medication or drugs that have the potential for abuse.
-When someone with addictive behavior starts taking pain pills or other prescription medications, it’s as if the worst of two worlds combine.
+When someone with addictive behavior starts taking pain pills or other prescription medications, it’s as if the worst of two worlds combined.

 In the end, sadly people are walking into a hamster wheel of dependence, tolerance, and addiction that can be challenging to stop.